simplythetext/simplythetext.github.io/docs/index.md

 ## __Submissions__

-Authors should submit a __1-page abstract__ including relevant information on these four aspects:
+Authors should submit __an extended abstract (1-2 pages)__ including relevant information on these four aspects:

 1. Description of the problem to be solved.
 2. Proposed or envisioned solution (if the problem has not been solved yet).
 3. Current development stage: early work (goal identification, tasks to be performed), work-in-progress (design, implementation, testing), prototyping, etc.
 4. Next steps to be taken.

+Submission format for 2-page extended abstracts:

+* Please use the <a href="https://2023.aclweb.org/calls/style_and_formatting/" target="_blank">ACL style</a>.
+* Language: English.

 Selected contributions will be presented during the workshop in the form of __pitches__.
 Following each presentation, authors will engage the audience by posing one question to initiate further discussion.
 This will allow discussing ideas on how to address the challenges identified during the pitch.
 Authors will have the possibility to showcase their solutions in the form of short demos, regardless of their current development stage, but it is not a requirement for the submission to be accepted.

+Accepted abstracts will be part of the SwissText conference proceedings.

 __Abstracts should be sent to:__ [simplythetext@unige.ch](mailto:simplythetext@unige.ch)

-## __Tentative Program__
+## __Tentative program__

 With *Simply The Text!* our main goal is to provide an interactive forum for discussion where information and communication access advocates from different fields seek solutions to current challenges through NLP-based ideas.
 We propose a 2-hour workshop, with the following tentative structure: